Deadlock vs JettMatchups

 Deadlock vs Jett Matchup Summary

-The Deadlock vs Jett matchup in Valorant is a heavily one-sided matchup.
-Based on 22 competitive matches analyzed, Deadlock wins 59.1% of the time compared to Jett's 40.9%, a 18.2 percentage point difference.
-The most significant gap is in headshot accuracy, where Deadlock consistently outperforms.
+The Deadlock vs Jett matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 28 competitive matches analyzed, Deadlock wins 67.9% of the time compared to Jett's 32.1%, a 35.7 percentage point difference.
+The most significant gap is in attack-side performance, where Deadlock consistently outperforms.
 In this Sentinel vs Duelist matchup, Deadlock has overwhelming superiority in this agent matchup.
 Jett should never take isolated fights against Deadlock and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Deadlock vs Jett Fragging Analysis